AswathiSasikumar/Uber-Fare-Prediction/README.md

 Normality (Residuals)
 Homoscedasticity

 <b>Results</b>
 It was found that fare_Amount increases with distance which is obvious.It was found that fare_Amount tends to increase during non-peak hours.

+<b>Future work</b>
+Modeling the data with other types of regression analysis techniques like logistic regression might give more accurate model.

+<b>For More Information</b>
+Please review our full analysis in our Jupyter Notebook or our presentation.
+For any additional questions, please contact ** Aswathi Sasikumar at kukkuaswathi@gmail.com

+<b>Repository Structure</b>
+Describe the structure of your repository and its contents, for example:

+├── README.md                           <- The top-level README for reviewers of this project ├── student.ipynb   <- Narrative documentation of analysis in Jupyter notebook ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── data                                <- Both sourced externally and generated from code └── images                              <- Both sourced externally and generated from code